phishing attacks

 FeatureDetails

-Main GoalTo steal sensitive data like passwords, bank OTP, and credit card info.
+Main ObjectiveTo steal sensitive data like passwords, bank OTPs, and credit card information.

-How it WorksScammers use social engineering to create fear or urgency (e.g., “Account blocked!”).
+How it WorksScammers use social engineering to scare or create urgency (e.g., “Account blocked!”).

-Key SignUnusual links, spelling mistakes in URLs, and requests for private info.
+Important SymbolsStrange links, typos in URLs, and asking for private information.

-PreventionNever click unknown links; use Two-Factor Authentication (2FA).
+AvoidanceNever click on unknown links and always turn on Two-Factor Authentication (2FA).

 How Phishing Attacks Work